 Pueblos are also Popular

 Pueblos near Medellín and other cities are also popular during Semana Santa.
 For example, Jericó is known for being a religious pueblo.
-So, it’s a popular destination during Semana Santa.
+So, it’s a popular destination during this week.
 Also, Jericó is a pueblo where there are 19 churches for just under 12,000 inhabitants.
 And Santa Fe de Antioquia is another popular pueblo to go to during Semana Santa.

-Girardota reportedly gets around 60,000 visitors during holy week.
+Girardota normally gets around 60,000 visitors during holy week.
 Also, Barbosa gets many visitors with its colorful Semana Santa processions that are similar to what you will find in many other pueblos and cities in Colombia.
+But this will change in 2021 with no processions.

 Semana Santa is one of the most important celebrations in Colombia.
 And this week is a popular time to take vacations in Colombia.
-But remember many others will be traveling, so you should book transportation and accommodations in advance.
+Last year, this celebration was completely subdued with no processions, no travel and no Masses in churches.

 Sign up for the Free Medellin Guru Newsletter – You can see all of the previous Medellin Guru weekly email newsletters and sign up here.